 Solid Fuel Stoves

-Solid fuel backpacking stoves are commonly referred to as Esbit Stoves.
+Hikers refer to solid fuel backpacking stoves as Esbit Stoves.
 Esbit tablets are the fuel cubes that you burn to boil water or cook your food.
 It takes about 8 minutes to boil two cups of water with a cube.

-You will need a stand or pot holder for the Esbit cube.
-I have seen minimalist hikers dig a hole in the ground, place the cube in the hole, and place the pot on top.
+You will need a stand or potholder for the Esbit cube.
+I have seen minimalist hikers dig a hole in the ground, place the cube in the hole, and put the pot on top.

 - Good back-up fuel source